 Amy J Barry

-Welcome to my website, where you can learn more about me, and the various services I offer as a professional writer, editor, and creative arts educator; providing classes and workshops to help you experience the joy, healing, and transformation of expressing yourself through words and art.
+Welcome to my website, where you can learn more about the various services I offer as a professional journalist, writer, editor, and creative arts educator; providing classes and workshops to help you experience the joy, healing, and transformation of expressing yourself through words and art.

-food stories, and opinion columns for weekly and daily newspapers,magazines, and
+opinion columns for weekly and daily newspapers, magazines, university, and online publications.

 Professional Journalists (SPJ) and has won more than a dozen awards for “Excellence in Journalism”

-from SPJ-Connecticut Chapter, garnering eight First Place awards for her popular column, "A Parent's Eye View."
-Her current column, "My Generation," is about life from the perspective of a Baby Boomer.
+from SPJ-Connecticut Chapter, garnering 10 First Place awards for both her popular columns, "A Parent's Eye View" and her most current column, "My Generation," about life from the perspective of a Baby Boomer.

 Amy is the author of A Child's Grief Journey, a picture book to help young children cope with the death of a parent.The book was selected as one of the best five books for 1999 by Education World.